 For the Delta region, there are several existing resources that describe risks and vulnerabilities to climate change that may provide useful information.
+DWR encourages applicants to utilize existing resources and tools to assess the climate vulnerabilities and potential adaptation strategies that may apply to a project proposal.
 These resources are discussed further below.